-On the night of October 4, 2003, twentysomethings everywhere were faced with a delightful surprise.
-Kenan Thompson, one of the most prominent voices on Nickelodeon's All That back in the '90s, had hit the big time.
+On the night of October 4, 2003, twentysomethings everywhere were delighted to see that Kenan Thompson, one of the most prominent players on Nickelodeon's All That back in the '90s, had hit the big time.
 Along with Finesse Mitchell, Thompson joined the cast of Saturday Night Live as a featured player.
-But unlike Mitchell, he never left.
+Unlike Mitchell, he never left.

 Thompson now holds the distinction as Saturday Night Live's longest-tenured cast member, and he still has a healthy attitude about his role in the ensemble.
-"I’m just out there trying to be joyous, basically,” he told Vanity Fair this year.
-On September 28th, he kicked off his 17th year on the show.
+"I’m just out there trying to be joyous, basically,” he once told Vanity Fair.
+Nineteen seasons in, he's still going strong — even while juggling his own eponymous NBC sitcom

-In that time, Thompson has portrayed an array of characters, from game show hosts to recurring favorites.
-Here are 10 of his best — and yes, narrowing down a 16-year-old list was a challenge!
+Over the last two decades, Thompson has portrayed an array of recurring favorites.
+Here are ten of his best — and yes, narrowing down 18 years of work was a challenge!

 When casting for the role of Reba McEntire, you might figure that Thompson would be the last choice.
 But he's absolutely perfect.
 Thompson showed up to play Reba in the Lonely Island short "Two Worlds Collide" back in 2009.
 The question of the video: is this Reba McEntire real, or just a homeless man in a red wig that Andy Samberg happened to connect with in a dressing room?
 The song is absolutely ridiculous, but it's almost impossible not to belt out "I'm Reba!" after you watch it.

-Thompson can't have known that his Diondre Cole, host of the mock-talk show "What Up With That?" would be such a hit — but even though every "episode" unfolded in maddeningly similar fashion, it always brought laughs.
-Thompson had a dedicated ending to the recurring sketch a few years back, which made some fans think that he was prepping for his exit.
-But, it's possible that he just didn't want to continue on without the support of Bill Hader and Jason Sudekis, who had moved on to other projects, and whose presence as Lindsay Buckingham and Track-Suit Vance Doing the Running Man were essential to the sketch's success.
+Thompson can't have known that his Diondre Cole, host of the mock-talk show "What Up With That?" would be such a hit — but even though every "episode" has unfolded in maddeningly similar fashion, it's always brought laughs.
+Thompson had a dedicated ending to the recurring sketch back in 2012, but he's brought it out out of retrirement three times since to the great delight of everyone (no one moreso than Bill Hader's Linday Buckingham.)

-If there's one upside to the omnipresence of the real Steve Harvey, its' that he's given Thompson a lot of airtime over the years.
-Thompson's most common Steve Harvey impersonation stems from Family Feud sketches, which not only get a laugh, but utilize a ton of cast members for celebrity impersonations.
+If there's one upside to the omnipresence of the real Steve Harvey, it's that he's given Thompson a lot of airtime over the years.
+Thompson's most common Steve Harvey impersonation has been in Family Feud sketches, which not only get a laugh, but utilize a ton of cast members for celebrity impersonations.
 Still, it's hard to forget the "Phobias" skit he did back in 2013.
-Or should I say, Pho-Bias.
+Or should we say, Pho-Bias.

 It's easy to mix up Jean K. Jean with Thompson's All That character Pierre Escargot.
 Both are French — but while Escargot spends most of his time in a bathtub, Jean K. Jean, a Def Jam comedian, feels more at home behind the Weekend Update desk.
 The character first debuted in 2008, and Thompson kept him going until 2013.